-The Bank recognises that there are risk elements associated with the pursuit of growth opportunities to achieve its strategic objectives.
-While its risk philosophy articulates how inherent risks are considered when making decisions, the Board and management of the bank determine the risks that are acceptable based on its capabilities in terms of capital, technology and people.
+The Bank recognises that there are risk elements associated with the pursuit of growth opportunities to achieve its strategic objectives and has a risk philosophy that articulates how inherent risks are considered when making decisions.
+The Board and management of the bank has the main responsibility of determining the risks that are acceptable based on the Bank's capabilities in terms of capital, technology and people.